Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Method

 \subsection{General Blur Restoration Baseline}

-We use NAFNet~\cite{nafnet} as our baseline, which employs the Metaformer~\cite{yu2022metaformer} block design and a U-Net~\cite{ronneberger2015u} architecture.
+We use NAFNet as our baseline, which employs the Metaformer~\citep{yu2022metaformer} block design and a U-Net~\citep{ronneberger2015u} architecture.
 The popular NAFBlocks perform two different transformations: channel attention and a feed-forward network (FFN).
-This efficient architecture represents the state-of-the-art (SOTA) in well-known deblurring datasets, such as GoPro~\cite{Nah2017} or RealBlur~\cite{realblur}.
+This efficient architecture represents the state-of-the-art (SOTA) in well-known deblurring datasets, such as GoPro or RealBlur.
 For this reason and the previous correlation analysis, we use this as our baseline architecture.

 As a first improvement, we incorporate an attention-based router $\mathcal{R}$ for degradation classification at the end of the NAFNet encoder, as shown in \Cref{fig:scheme}.
 The encoder $\mathcal{E}$ extracts high and low-frequency features and identifies image degradations with the help of an MLP (multi-layer perceptron) branch.
-The router output is a vector of normalized weights $\mathbf{w} \in \mathbb{R}^{N}$, where $N$ is the number of experts~\cite{jacobs1991adaptivemoe, xu1994alternativemoe}.
+The router output is a vector of normalized weights $\mathbf{w} \in \mathbb{R}^{N}$, where $N$ is the number of experts~\citep{jacobs1991adaptivemoe, xu1994alternativemoe}.
 We use $N=5$ in DeMoE, since we use five different deblurring datasets.
-For the considered training datasets, the router achieves \textbf{perfect classification} accuracy \ie $>95$\% accuracy.
+For the considered training datasets, the router achieves \textbf{perfect classification} accuracy \ie $>95$\%.
+More explained details can be found in the supplementary material.